open-rmf/rmf_gym/docs/rmf_structure/00-understanding_the_base_world.md

 ### Fleet Adapters
 Fleet Adapters are bridges between robot fleets and RMF.
 In this scenario, a robot state aggregator combines individual robots into a fleet.
 The Fleet Adapter then interfaces with the simulation fleet to control them.

 We should **avoid** examining the exact mechanisms where the slotcar plugin communicates to the aggregator, and how that communicates with the Fleet Adapter.
-While the messages are exposed and open to view, it is not necessarily consistent across all robot fleets.
+While the messages are exposed and open to view, it is not necessarily consistent across all robot fleets ( nor is it supposed to be ).

 We should consider all such messages as implementation-specific, and focus on how the Fleet Adapter APIs are used to bridge RMF and robot fleets.